IMO NOx regulations largely determine how modern ships are built. The current regulations are the result of decades of improvements.

 From 1 January 2016, Tier II and Tier III standards applied in all countries that had chosen to adopt the guidelines.

-Tier III requirements now also apply in the North and Baltic Sea regions.
+Standards for Tier III emissions now also apply in the North and Baltic Sea regions.

 Tier II standards applied globally until 2016.
 Since 2016, Tier II standards apply outside Emission Control Areas (ECAs).
 Tier III standards apply inside ECAs.